tuosuniversity/Vellum/Output/EN/Setting Down Your Thoughts/11_step2.md

 ### Article 3

-**SEO-Optimized Title:** The Quantum Mindfulness Framework: Your Holistic Blueprint for Lasting Happiness & Inner Peace
+ The Quantum Mindfulness Framework: Your Holistic Blueprint for Lasting Happiness & Inner Peace

 **Article Body:**